 In 1992, one of the Subsidiaries of UHS ceased operations at the facility leased by it from the Trust and, in 1993, UHS purchased the real property of that facility from the Trust for approximately \$3.2 million, the original purchase price of the facility, which was higher than its appraised value, and resulted in a \$371,000 gain, which is included in the Trust's 1993 first quarter results.
 Also during the fourth quarter of 1993, UHS, the former lessee and operator of Belmont Community Hospital, sold the operations of the facility to Transitional Hospitals Corporation ("THC"), an unaffiliated third party.
-Concurrently, the Trust purchased certain related real property from UHS for \$1 million in cash and a note payable with a carrying value of \$963,000 at December 31, 1994.
+Concurrently, the Trust purchased certain related real property from UHS for \$1 million in cash and a note payable with a carrying value of \$1,021,000 at December 31, 1995.
 The note payable has a face value of \$1 million and is due on December 31, 2001.
 The amount of interest payable on this note is contingent upon the financial performance of this leased facility and its estimated face value at the end of the initial lease term.
 The Trust has estimated the total amount payable under the terms of this note and has discounted the payments to their net present value using a 6% rate.
 In connection with this transaction, UHS's lease with the Trust was terminated, and the Trust entered into an eight year lease agreement with THC for the real property of the Belmont Community Hospital facility.

-During the fourth quarter of 1994, UHS signed a letter of intent to purchase an acute and psychiatric care facility in exchange for cash and two acute care facilities including the real estate assets of Westlake Medical Center ("Westlake"), a 126 bed hospital of which the Trust owns the majority of real estate assets.
-In exchange for the real estate assets of Westlake and the termination of the lease, the Trust has accepted substitution properties valued at approximately \$19 million (approximating the Trust's original purchase price of Westlake) consisting of additional real estate assets currently owned by UHS but related to three acute care facilities (McAllen Medical Center, Inland Valley Regional Medical Center and Wellington Regional Medical Center), currently owned by the Trust and operated by UHS.
-These additional real estate assets represent major additions and expansions made to these facilities since the purchase of the properties from UHS in 1986.
-Total annual base rental payments from UHS to the Trust on substituted properties will be \$2.4 million, which equals the total base and bonus rental earned by the Trust on the Westlake facility during 1994 (\$2.1 million base and \$300,000 bonus).
-Bonus rental on the substituted properties will be equal to 1% of the revenues generated by these additional assets.
-The guarantee by UHS under the existing leases will continue.
-The exchange of real estate assets between the Trust and UHS is expected to occur during the second quarter of 1995.
-All transactions with UHS and the Subsidiaries were approved by the Independent Trustees.
+During the third guarter of 1995, UHS purchased the assets of Westlake Medical Center, ("Westlake") a 126-bed hospital of which the majority of real estate assets were owned by the Trust and leased to UHS.
+In exchange for the real estate assets of Westlake and the termination of the lease, the Trust received substitution properties valued at approximately \$19 million (the Trust's original purchase price of Westlake) consisting of additional real estate assets which were owned by UHS but related to three acute care facilities, of which the Trust owns the real estate and which are operated by UHS (McAllen Medical Center, Inland Valley Regional Medical Center and Wellington Regional Medical Center).
+These additional real estate assets represent major additions and expansions made to these facilities by UHS since the purchase of the facilities by the Trust from UHS in 1986.
+The Trust also purchased from UHS, additional real estate assets related to McAllen Medical Center for approximately \$1.9 million in cash.
+Total annual base rental payments from UHS to the Trust on the substituted properties will be \$2.4 million which equals the total base and bonus rental earned by the Trust on the Westlake facility during 1994 (\$2.1 million base and \$300,000 bonus).
+Total annual base rental payments on the additional real estate assets purchased related to McAllen Medical Center will be approximately \$200,000.
+Bonus rental on the substituted and purchased real estate assets will be equal to 1% of the growth in revenues, in excess of base year amounts, generated by these additional assets.
+The guarantee by UHS under the existing leases, as amended to include the additional property, will continue.